 The analysis in the text is based on all full time workers employed by Denmark's textile and apparel industries in the year 1999.
 We exclude workers who were not working full-time because their market versus family choices may be different from those of full-time workers.
-We follow the 1999 cohort of full-time workers employed in the textile and clothing industry wherever they go, both inside and outside of the labor force, until 2007, before the beginning of the Great Recession.
+We follow the 1999 cohort of full-time workers employed in the textile and clothing industry wherever they go, both inside and outside of the labor force, until 2007 (before the Great Recession).
 The main estimation sample consists of all full-time workers that make positive wages and are between 18 and 56 years old in the year 1999.
-We impose this age constraint because it ensures that our workers would not typically go into retirement during our sample period.
-To perform a placebo exercise we also follow these workers from 1999 backward to the year 1990.18
+We impose this age constraint because it ensures that our workers would typically not go into retirement during the sample period.
+To perform a placebo exercise we also follow these workers from 1999 backward to the year 1990.